“Guess how many casinos are in Sihanoukville”, my taxi driver asked as we drove from the train station.

 I figured I should at least visit one casino while I was here.
 I saw the “New Macau Casino”, which seemed the most appropriately named establishment for this trip.
 I planned my day to visit the beach and then go back to my hotel to hose myself down and put on long pants and a shirt.
 I needn’t have bothered, as when I arrived there was a group of guys in shorts and flip-flops.

 I had my camera with me which set off the metal detectors.
 The staff at the front desk turned around and gasped at me.
 It was a small casino so it wasn’t like I could wander around without looking lost.
-I did a loop of the small gaming floor, and left before I choked on the cigarette fumes.
+I did a loop of the small gaming floor and left before I choked on the cigarette fumes.

 The casinos in Sihanoukville are more like the ones that can be found at the dusty border towns of Poipet and Bavet, opposite Thailand and Vietnam.
-There a no brand casinos here, so you won’t see The Sands, The Venetian, and other famous names that have set up in Macau.
+There are no brand casinos here, so you won’t see The Sands, The Venetian, and other famous names that have set up in Macau.

 At this point Sihanoukville is still in brand knock-off stage.
 I saw one sign promoting the New MGM, which has a lion logo suspiciously resembling the old MGM.
 And I’m sure this Casino Royal 007 is not a part of the Bond film empire.